 The Arabic word “anbar” was borrowed from Arabic into medieval Latin as “Ambra,” and then into French as “amber.”

 Amber is a fossilized resin.
 Since ancient times, it’s been highly valued for its use in jewelry and perfumes.
-During the 17th century, using amber in perfumery became popular, which lead to the word being adopted into the French language to refer to a type of
+During the 17th century, using amber in perfumery became popular, which led to the word being adopted into the French language to refer to a type of perfume made with amber.

 Elixir – (Elixir) – الإكسير (al-iksīr):